gokcenaysu/gokcenaysu/README.md

 ### About Me

-- I am Aysu
+- I am studying comupter engineering at Istanbul Gelisim University
-- Studying comupter engineering.
+- I am developing an hrms project in 'Java/React' camp according to the requests of Engin teacher.

 ### Links